tuxtof/labs/calm/alm/calm_workshop_alm.rst

 ==========

 In ALM, the purpose of governance is to make sure the application always provides what the business needs.
-Figure 2 gives a close-up view of ALM governance, providing a bit more detail on what it entails.
+The figure below gives a close-up view of ALM governance, providing a bit more detail on what it entails.

 .. figure:: http://s3.nutanixworkshops.com/calm/alm/image11.png